maikelwijnen/backupserver-mikrotik/test.md

 ---

-# Installation (Debian / Ubuntu host)
+# 💾 Installation (Debian / Ubuntu host)

-These steps assume the script runs inside a Linux container or VM with access to an SMB share.
+These steps assume the script runs inside a Linux system with access to an SMB share.

 ## 1. Install dependencies